Cartesi (CTSI) Price Reaches $0.15

-Cartesi (CTSI) traded up 3.3% against the U.S. dollar during the 1 day period ending at 7:00 AM E.T. on November 25th.
-Over the last week, Cartesi has traded up 7.6% against the U.S. dollar.
-One Cartesi token can now be purchased for $0.15 or 0.00000410 BTC on popular cryptocurrency exchanges.
-Cartesi has a market cap of $118.02 million and approximately $18.79 million worth of Cartesi was traded on exchanges in the last day.
+Cartesi (CTSI) traded 2.2% higher against the U.S. dollar during the one day period ending at 9:00 AM ET on November 30th.
+One Cartesi token can now be bought for $0.15 or 0.00000410 BTC on popular cryptocurrency exchanges.
+Cartesi has a total market capitalization of $118.28 million and approximately $6.59 million worth of Cartesi was traded on exchanges in the last day.
+Over the last week, Cartesi has traded up 9.9% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.